denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 8. **flight**: The `flight` feature, representing designated flight numbers, has many unique values (3844).
 Although specific flights might have delay patterns, the high dimensionality of `flight` could lead to overfitting.
 Consequently, `flight` will be excluded from the dataset to maintain model generalizability.

+The following code helps us to perform data preprocessing to clean and standardize the time-related columns in the dataset.
+Here's a breakdown of each step:

+1. **Scheduled Departure Time (`sched_dep_time`)**:
+   - Converts `sched_dep_time` to a 4-digit string format (`HHMM`) using `str.zfill(4)`, ensuring all times have leading zeros as necessary.
+   - Parses the formatted string into a time format (`HH:MM`) for easier interpretation and analysis.

 ```Python
 df['sched_dep_time'] =df['sched_dep_time'].astype(str).str.zfill(4)
 df['sched_dep_time']= pd.to_datetime(df['sched_dep_time'], format="%H%M").dt.time.astype(str).str[:5]